Or So Steiner Said

 Rudolf Steiner, ROSICRUCIAN WISDOM (Rudolf Steiner Press, 2000), p.
 100.

-For more on this theme, see "Polytheism".
+For more on Steiner's descriptions of multiple gods, see "Polytheism".

 Rudolf Steiner, THE PRINCIPLE OF SPIRITUAL ECONOMY IN CONNECTION WITH QUESTIONS OF REINCARNATION (Anthroposophic Press, 1986). p.
 5.